 These tip sheets serve as the core material for the IPM training presentations.
 They were part of the packet distributed to all attendees of the trainings.
 Other items in the packet included Key Points about the Barber Pole Worm Key-Points-to-Integrative-Parasite-Management, a FAMACHA card, and slide notes on the power point presentation.
 As evidenced by the number of downloads from the ATTRA website, the tip sheets have been in strong demand.

 Although not included in the project proposal, NCAT created a Facebook Group, Beat the Barber Pole Worm https://www.facebook.com/groups/BeatTheBPW/, in November 2018.
-To date, the group has 123 members, up from 57 in 2018..
+In 2019, the group had 123 members, up from 57 in 2018.
 We are hopeful that this group will continue to grow in number and that it will be a helpful resource for producers and professionals desiring information and discussion about how to decrease anthelmintic resistance and increase control of the Baber Pole Worm through holistic methods including grazing and genetic selection.

-Dr. Stewart and Dave Scott feel that there have been many positive outcomes for the Integrated Parasite Management: Train the Trainer Project in 2019 and that we are meeting many of our goals for the project as stated in the Project Introduction.
-We look forward to increasing these outcomes in 2020 with the no cost extension until December of 2
+Dr. Stewart and Dave Scott feel that there have been many positive outcomes for the Integrated Parasite Management: Train the Trainer Project in 2018 and 2019.
+We feel that we are meeting many of our goals for the project as stated in the Project Introduction.
+We look forward to increasing these outcomes in 2020 with the no cost extension until December 31, 2020.

 Educational & Outreach Activities